 October has arrived, the leaves are falling, and spooky season has officially begun.
-With Halloween-related spending hitting $8 Billion, and 175 million Americans reporting that they’ll be participating in the festivities, Halloween provides great promotional opportunities for your restaurant to attract new diners and get your restaurant noticed. through your doors.
+With Halloween-related spending hitting $12.2 Billion, Halloween provides great promotional opportunities for your restaurant to attract new diners and get your restaurant noticed.

-With over 20% of restaurant staff reporting that Halloween is the busiest holiday at their restaurant, you shouldn’t shrug off the spooky season.
-We’re here to provide you with an extensive list of promotional ideas to capitalize on the Halloween-y festivities—with more than just cobwebs and skeletons.
+We’re here to provide you with an extensive list of promotional ideas to capitalize on the Halloween festivities—with more than just cobwebs and skeletons.

-Here are thirteen Halloween promotional ideas your restaurant and bar to boost sales this October, and for all the Octobers to come.
+Here are thirteen Halloween promotional ideas for your restaurant and bar to boost sales this October.

 Halloween Specials and Menu Ideas for Restaurants and Bars 🧛♂️